DJBlom/default-project-structure/README.md

-# POSIX Based Default Project Structure
+# Default POSIX-Based Project Structure

 # Instructions
 - The whole project can be build, tested, analyzed, or health checked from the root